EdibleReadingMap/edible-reading/README.md

 # Edible Reading Map

-[Edible Reading](http://ediblereading.com/) is a blog of restaurant/cafe food reviews for places in the area of Reading, Berkshire, UK.
+[Edible Reading](http://ediblereading.com/) is a blog of restaurant/cafe food reviews on venues in the area of Reading, Berkshire, UK.
 The code in this repo scrapes info from the website, put it into a database, then produces a [GeoJSON](http://en.wikipedia.org/wiki/GeoJSON) map.

 Github kindly renders the GeoJSON [map](https://github.com/ollyg/edible-reading/blob/master/edread.geojson) (desktop browsers only).